 This move was directed at addressing the challenge of evenly separating the two servings contained in the cans.
 Thus the Perfect Portion line is slightly more expensive than the canned products.
-Other well-known brands produced by Mars Petcare include Whiskas for cats, Pedigree for dogs and Cesar Canine Cuisine.
+Other than Sheba cat food, other well-known brands produced by Mars Petcare include Whiskas for cats, Pedigree for dogs and Cesar Canine Cuisine.
 The company headquarters are in Franklin, TN and has over 15 manufacturing facilities spread all over the US.

 Overall, the brand is very popular in the cat food industry.
 This is evident in the many positive reviews of the brand on Sheba’s official site and other unbiased sites.
 It is currently divided into three primary production lines: Perfect Portions Premium Pates, Premium Cuts in Gravy and Premium Pates in Natural Juice, but it also features an assortment of different product in it’s Variety Packs.

 The brand has no records of food recalls on the FDA (Food and Drug Administration) database or online.
-All of it’s products have garnered parallel reviews so none of them stands out notably.
-Below is a overview of three products from the three main production lines.
+All of its products have garnered parallel reviews so none of them stands out notably.
+Below is an overview of three products from the three main production lines.

 Key ingredients include beef, beef liver, meat broth, chicken, poultry by-products and meat by-products.
 Among the nutrients list of the food are; minerals such as iron sulfate, potassium chloride, potassium iodide and calcium carbonate; vitamins such as B1, B6, D3, and E; folic acid and salt.
 Here’s a breakdown of its first 5 ingredients:

 - Meat broth

 - Poultry by-product